eshoguli/openvino/docs/low_precision_transformations/lpt.md

 If LPT input model operation output has `fp16` precision then dequantization computations still occurs in `fp32` precision.
 This approach is used to avoid accuracy loss in `fp16` arithmetic computations.
 Note, the latest dequantization operation output has `fp16` precision.

 ## Customization
 Low Precision Transformations can be customizable.
-[TODO: not completed]:
+Build-in customization options:
+* operation precision restrictions,
+* operation per tensor quantization restrictions,
+* update precisions,
+* dequantization precision.

-* Operation precision restrictions
+### Operation precision restrictions
+This option defines precisions which allowed for the operation input ports.
+The option value is passed as input argument for `LowPrecision` constructor.
+For example:

+@snippet snippets/lpt_mkldnn_plugin.cpp lpt_supported_precisions

+In provided example in result model `Convolution` operation inputs have to have specific precisions: `u8` (unsigned int8) precision on input 0 (on activations) and `i8` (signed int8) precision on input 1 (on weights).

-* Operation per tensor quantization restrictions
+### Operation per tensor quantization restrictions
+This option defines if operation supports per-tensor quantization only.
+The option value is passed as input argument for `LowPrecision` constructor.
+For example:

+@snippet snippets/lpt_mkldnn_plugin.cpp per_tensor_quantization

+In provided example in result model `Convolution` operation has to have per-tensor quantization on input 0 (on acivations).

-* Update precisions.
+### Update precisions
 Transformation member name is `updatePrecisions`.
 Boolean value is supported: `true` or `false`.
 All transformations are affected.
 If `true` then low precision transformations update precisions to low precision and doesn't if `false`.
 Typically this option is used for plugin debugging.

-* Dequantization precision.
+### Dequantization precision
 Transformation member name is `deqPrecision`.
-* [TODO: Backup]
-* Support asymmetric quantization.
-Transformation member name is `supportAsymmetricQuantization`.
-Used in `ConvolutionTransformation` and `GroupConvolution` transformations for weights only.
-Operation with zero point on weights will be not handled if value is `false`.
-* Precisions on activations.
-Transformation member name is `precisionsOnActivations`.
-Array of precisions which define result input precisions for transformed operation.
-* Precisions on weights.
-Transformation member name is `precisionsOnWeights`.
-Array of precisions which define result input precisions for transformed operation.
-* Dequantization precision.
-Transformation member name is `deqPrecision`.
+It is passed as input argument for a transformation constructor.
+Default value is `f32`.

+### Typical customization use cases

+Plugin specific customization can be implemented via nGraph transformation callbacks.
+For exmample: asymmetric quantization support can be easilly customizable via `LayerTransformation::isAsymmetricQuantization` and `WeightableLayerTransformation::isAsymmetricOnWeights` methods usage in callbacks.
+For example:

+@snippet snippets/lpt_mkldnn_plugin.cpp asymmetric_quantization